RobertWHurst/Navaros/README.md

 ### Request Body

-Request bodies can be accessed as a streaming reader or unmarshalled into Go values.
-The approach you choose depends on the size of the body and how you need to process it.
+Most APIs use `ctx.UnmarshalRequestBody(&value)` with middleware like JSON, MessagePack, or Protocol Buffers.
+The middleware reads and decodes the body for you.

-**Streaming** with `ctx.RequestBodyReader()` gives you an `io.ReadCloser` for reading the body incrementally.
-This is ideal for large uploads like file transfers where you don't want to buffer the entire body in memory.
-You can pipe it directly to a file, database, or other destination.
-The reader respects `MaxRequestBodySize` limits to prevent memory exhaustion from malicious requests.
+For large uploads like files, use `ctx.RequestBodyReader()` to stream the body without loading it all into memory.
+The reader respects `MaxRequestBodySize` limits (default 10MB) to prevent memory exhaustion.

-**Unmarshalling** with `ctx.UnmarshalRequestBody(&value)` requires middleware to set up the unmarshaller function.
-The JSON middleware handles this automatically - it buffers the body and decodes it as JSON.
-This is the simplest approach for structured data like API requests where the entire body fits comfortably in memory.

-You can set custom unmarshallers with `ctx.SetRequestBodyUnmarshaller()` for other content types or special parsing requirements.
-The unmarshaller function receives a pointer to your target value and returns an error if unmarshalling fails.
-This allows you to support XML, form data, Protocol Buffers, or any other format.
+You can set custom unmarshallers with `ctx.SetRequestBodyUnmarshaller()` for other content types.

 ```go
 import "github.com/RobertWHurst/navaros/middleware/json"